The Connector Step allows you to exchange data between forms in your workflow and external sources.

 Properties Panel Configuration

 Adding a connector will automatically open the Properties Panel so that you can configure the Step.
-The Properties Panel for this Step contains the following tabs: Description and Configure
+The Properties Panel for this Step contains the following tabs: Description, Configure, and Error Handling

 You can delete any Step by opening the Properties Panel for the Step and clicking the red "Delete Step" button at the bottom.